kieykouch/Group-28-Project/README.md

 # Noms-4-two
+# This app is best viewed on a Nexus 6.
+Running API 23.
 Group 28 Project
 Our Team Members are: Ki Ey Kouch, Huda Iftekhar, Huong Vu, Haojun Li, Pradeep Kalipatnapu.